 I do not add anything other than the standard ingredients.
 I see others may add a little honey here and a little oil there but I genuinely wouldn't fiddle with the flavour that these simple ingredients below bring to the yeasty party.

 - Strong White Flour - I use standard strong white flour.
 You could use gluten free white bread flour to make it a gluten-free loaf.

-- Salt – I use standard fine salt
+- Salt - I use standard fine sea salt use 7 grams table salt

 - Sugar - I use granulated or caster sugar